-- Select the Line on the top edge of the spanner handle. - Drag and drop the loading attribute Face Load of 0.1 from the Treeview onto the selected Line. - Click the OK button to assign the loading to the Line selected.
+- Select the Line on the top edge of the spanner handle. - Drag and drop the loading attribute Face Load of 0.1 the from Treeview onto the selected Line. - Click OK the button to assign the loading to the Line selected.